 Windows Machine Learning

-Implement AI in your Windows apps using Windows ML—a high-performance, reliable API for running ML inferences on Windows devices.
+Implement Machine Learning in your Windows apps using Windows ML — a high-performance, reliable API for deploying hardware-accelerated ML inferences on Windows devices.

 Get a trained Open Neural Network Exchange (ONNX) model, or convert models trained in other ML frameworks into ONNX with WinMLTools.